Community Development Block Grant

 - Public services, which include youth education and family activities at the Unity Community Center and homeless outreach services through PATH (Providing Access To Help), Inc. ($59,300)

 - Down payment assistance to eligible, income-qualified home buyers to help foster affordable home ownership ($46,000)

 - Street resurfacing and sidewalk reconstruction in eligible, low- to moderate-income neighborhoods ($275,420)

 - Sanitary sewer improvements in eligible, low- to moderate-income neighborhoods ($57,185)

-The proposed 2019 Action Plan is available by clicking here and in hard copy at the Town Clerk’s Office on the 2nd floor of Uptown Station (11 Uptown Circle) and the Normal Public Library (206 W College Avenue) during business hours.
+The 2019-20 Action Plan is available here and in hard copy at the Town Clerk’s Office on the 2nd floor of Uptown Station (11 Uptown Circle) and the Normal Public Library (206 W College Avenue) during business hours.